jundalisay/superb/content/en/research/bacon/essays/35-prophecies.md

 ---
-heading: "Essay 23"
+heading: "Essay 35"
-title: "Dispatch"
+title: "Prophecies"
 weight: 46
 description: "I would rather believe in all the fables than to think tthat this universal frame is without a mind"
 image: "/covers/essaysbacon.jpg"
 icon: /icons/bacon.png
 author: Francis Bacon
 ---
-\

-Prophecies

 I MEAN not to speak of divine prophecies; nor of heathen oracles; nor of natural predictions; but only of prophecies that have been of certain memory, and from hidden causes.
-Saith the Pythonissa to Saul, To-morrow thou and thy son shall be with me.
+Saith the Pythonissa to Saul, Tomorrow thou and thy son shall be with me.
 Homer hath these verses:

 At domus AEneae cunctis dominabitur oris, Et nati natorum, et qui nascentur ab illis.